ChrisSchmidt6/Pysnake/README.md

 To run the game you run main.py

-Controls:
+# Controls

 WASD or Arrow Keys for movement.

-Backspace to pause the game
+Backspace to pause the game.

 Space to start the game when it has ended or has been paused.